Travel

 - Cayman Islands - Level 1: Exercise Normal Precautionson May 21, 2026 at 12:00 am

-There were no changes to the advisory level or risk indicators.
-Advisory summary was updated.
-Exercise normal precautions in the Cayman Islands.
-Advisory summary The Cayman Islands is generally a safe destination for travelers.
+Exercise normal precaution in the Cayman Islands.
+The Cayman Islands is generally a safe destination for travelers.
 Accessibility of medical services for routine and emergency procedures may be limited.
 Review the Health Section of the Travel Guidance on this page for more information.
 Review our Travel Guidance for the Cayman Islands to learn how to prepare for a safe trip.
-If you decide to travel to the Cayman Islands: Enroll in the Smart Traveler Enrollment Program (STEP) to get important updates and alerts from the U.S. embassy or consulate.
-Enrolling helps the U.S. embassy or consulate contact you or your emergency contact in an emergency.
-Review the Country Security Report for the Cayman Islands.
-Visit the Centers for Disease Control and Prevention (CDC) website for the latest Travel Health Information for the Cayman Islands.
-Whether you’re a first time or […]

 - Antigua and Barbuda - Level 1: Exercise Normal Precautionson May 20, 2026 at 12:00 am